 Activity Detail Create a BPMN Simulation Model When you create a BPMN model suitable for simulation, you take into consideration how you represent the start point, the flow and the conditions to be tested.

-Compare UML Activities to BPMN Processes The simulation of BPMN Business Process models has a number of differences to the simulation of UML Activity diagrams.
+Compare The simulation of BPMN Business

+UML Process models has a number of

+Activities to differences to the simulation of UML

+BPMN Activity diagrams.

+Processes

-• BPMN simulation is available in the Unified and Ultimate editions of Enterprise Architect
+• BPMN simulation is available in the Unified and Ultimate Editions of Enterprise Architect